 - 5. A series is a group of photographs (3 to 5) that are related or tell a stepby-step story.
 Photographs must be mounted together in story order or sequence.
-Finished size of individual photographs in a series should not exceed 6" x 8". - 6.
+Finished size of individual photographs in a series must be a minimum of 5" x 7" and should not exceed 6" x 8". - 6.
 Edited photos should include a copy of the photo before edits. - 7.
 Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 8.
 Photographs depicting unsafe practices or illegal activities will not be displayed. - 9.
 All 4-H photography exhibitors must use the most current Photo Exhibit Label to provide required information for photo exhibits. - 10.
 Exhibitors entered in 4-H Photography are not eligible to exhibit in the FFA Photography show and vice-versa.